Understanding the Impact and Worldview of Buddhism

 By comparison, Jesus Christ, as God’s Son, provided redemption for all tribes and peoples through his unique sacrifice.
 In Christ saving, eternal life is available to all who repent, trust and obey him.

 From Siberia to Indonesia, Nepal to Japan, Buddhism influences more than one billion people.
 Significantly, this concentration encompasses the eastern half of the 10/40 Window―where almost one half of humanity and the majority of unreached peoples live.

 Some form of Buddhism affects most of these peoples.
-Thus, in this 21st century the global church’s challenge through love, perseverance and action is to reach this large remaining Buddhist bloc by praying, going, sending, evangelizing, and planting churches among Asia’s Buddhist Billion.
+Thus, in this 21st century the global church’s challenge through love, perseverance and action is to reach this large remaining Buddhist population by praying, going, sending, evangelizing, and planting churches among Asia’s Buddhist billion.
 Join us in the vast opportunities to make a difference for all Buddhist peoples.

 Alex Smith, D.Miss, has served with OMF for 55 years as an author, administrator, lecturer, mentor, mobilizer, presenter and trainer.
 His pioneer church planting experience in Asia deepened his comprehension of Buddhism.
 His insights on the topic can be found in his books, such as A Christian’s Pocket Guide to Buddhism.
 Dr. Smith now serves as OMF’s International Trainer in the Buddhist World.
 He resides in the US with his wife, Faith.
 They have three adult sons and four grandchildren.